 Applications from Princeton staff must have supervisory approval, and must clearly indicate whether the project is an independent endeavor, or is tied to the applicant’s job responsibilities and department’s workflows and resources.

-Pre-submission consultations are encouraged, but must be scheduled no later than 5 work days before the grant deadline.
+Pre-submission consultations are encouraged,.
 Inquiries should be submitted using the consultation request form.

 To apply, please send a brief (1-page) description of the project and append a budget showing the costs of the project and indicating other funds received.
 Applications should be sent to via pdf to firstname.lastname@example.org.
 You will hear back from us approximately 2 weeks (10 business days) after the date of submission.